 The nature of the United States military has changed.
-Women have had a presence in the military for some time, but their numbers have now reached unprecedented levels – up to 15% of the total force.
+Women have had a presence in the military for some time, but their numbers have now reached unprecedented levels – over 15% of the total force.

 As their numbers have climbed, women's roles have expanded well beyond the limited range of assignments available to them previously.
 Simultaneously the nature of armed conflict has fundamentally changed.
 Gone are the days when one could easily define a "combat zone," and gone with them are easy definitions of what it means to serve "in combat."